 Tripod Weight and Construction

 Weight is a significant factor when choosing a tripod.
 You do not want your tripod to be too heavy, because you will find yourself leaving it at home, rather than taking it with you on the road.
-The lightest tripods are made of carbon-fiber material, which is extremely durable, stable and does not rust.
-While carbon-fiber is the best material for a tripod, it, unfortunately, comes with a high price tag.
+The lightest tripods are made of carbon-fiber material, which is extremely durable, stable, and does not rust.
+While carbon-fiber is the best material for a tripod, it is unfortunately also expensive.

 The next best construction material is aluminum, which is heavier than carbon fiber.
 Most cheaper tripods are made of aluminum today.
 You can also find tripods made of stainless steel, but those are generally used for video equipment and are too heavy for regular use.